 Plugins

-Herbie plugins define new functions, add rewrite rules, and even implement number representations.
+Herbie plugins define new functions, add rewrite rules, and number representations.
+Users install plugins separately, and Herbie then automatically loads and uses them.

 Posit arithmetic